dxAdam/Compilers/lexical_analysis/readme.txt

     testinputs       - a collection of test input files

+    CminusSpec.pdf   - the specification for the C minus programming language

     Makefile         - run 'make' to build lex

     compare.sh       - used to compare lex's output to reference compiler's